 Recognized as a leading intellectual property lawyer, Mr. Lo is consistently recognized by IAM Patent as one of the “world’s leading patent professionals.”
 He was also named by Daily Journal as one of its 2020 Top Intellectual Property Lawyers.
-The Los Angeles Business Journal also named Mr. Lo to its 2017 list of Most Influential IP Attorneys and the 2012 list of Who’s Who in Intellectual Property Law for his work representing clients in the video game, technology, and semiconductor industries in intellectual property litigation.
+In addition, the Los Angeles Business Journal named Mr. Lo to its 2017 list of Most Influential IP Attorneys, and the 2012 list of Who’s Who in Intellectual Property Law for his work representing clients in the video game, technology, and semiconductor industries in intellectual property litigation.

 Mr. Lo graduated cum laude from Harvard Law School in 2001.
 He earned a Bachelor of Arts Degree in Political Science and a Minor in Accounting from UCLA in 1998.
 Prior to joining the firm, Mr. Lo served as a law clerk to The Honorable Mariana R. Pfaelzer in the United States District Court for the Central District of California.